yiisoft/translator/docs/en/extractor.md

 $extractor = new \Yiisoft\Translator\Extractor\TranslationExtractor($path, $only, $except);
 ```

-For more info about parameters `only` and `except` see in package [yiisoft/files](https://github.com/yiisoft/files)
+For more information about `only` and `except` parameters [see yiisoft/files](https://github.com/yiisoft/files).

-### Getting skipped lines from your project (with some complexity parameters - with callback, constants etc.)
+### Getting a list of issues while extracting messages

+In case you have complicated parameters, such as callbacks, constants etc., extractor may skip some lines:

 ```php
 /** @var \Yiisoft\Translator\Extractor\TranslationExtractor $extractor */